 Avoid it unless the format of the intro requires you to talk about your family as well.
 You need not go into what your parents do and which class your siblings study in.

-You shouldn’t unless specifically asked to as part of intro.
+You shouldn’t unless specifically asked to or others are mentioning it.
 Top grades can lend a snobbish air to your intro, even if you’re otherwise.
 Students may make an impression that you’re flaunting your grades, even if you aren’t.

 Remember, the primary goal of your intro is to make friends, find people with shared interests.